-If you have any further questions with respect to this Privacy Statement or the processing of your personal data by us, wish to exercise you rights, or unsubscribe from marketing communications, please contact our Privacy Officer South Dock House, Hanover Quay, Dublin 2, Ireland D02 XW94 or [email protected].
+If you have any further questions with respect to this Privacy Statement or the processing of your personal data by us (or our Processor, IRES Fund), wish to exercise you rights, or unsubscribe from marketing communications, please contact our Privacy Officer South Dock House, Hanover Quay, Dublin 2, Ireland D02 XW94 or [email protected].

 Please continue to place emergency calls, work orders and requests through your normal channels such as the site management office.
 But, should you feel a need to escalate your concerns, please contact IRES Fund Management Limited at [email protected]

 Below is the list of Third Party Partners that we and/or our processor IRES Fund have agreements with for offering our tenants relevant products, services and discounts (e.g. utilities, TV, internet, phone, security, insurance, rent payment services, concierge or discount program access, etc.), Tenants may contact these parties directly if they are interested in their products and services.